Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/firmware-update-1.4.rst

 .. hint::
-    We highly recommend to NOT DO THIS ON YOUR OWN, as long as you are not exactly know what you are doing!
+    We highly recommend to NOT DO THIS ON YOUR OWN, as long as you are not exactly knowing what you are doing!

     We have a service to do this upgrade on your NitroPad, please write an e-mail to "shop at nitrokey.com" together with your sales order number (SOxxxxxx).